Connecting to Data Sources

 Many data analysis scenarios require real-time data.
 For example, finance operations that model transactions during trading hours usually require real-time data.
 Similarly, polling scenarios often require near real-time data freshness to provide quick analysis.
 Generally, if the data analyses that your users are working on require data freshness that is measured in minutes or seconds, workbooks should be built using a live connection.

 Extracts can be refreshed frequently, but as we explained earlier, these updates can be processor-intensive and can slow the performance of the server.
 At the same time, heavy use of live connections, especially with complex workbooks, can stress traditional databases.
 Therefore, you'll need to make sure that the Tableau Server processes are appropriately scaled for heavy use of live connections and your databases are up to the task of the query load from Tableau Server.
-(For information about tuning your server, see the Alerts, Monitoring, and Tuning chapter.)
+(For information about tuning your server, see the Notifications, Monitoring, and Tuning chapter.)

 Remember that the results from queries using live connections might be cached on the server.
 Therefore, if you require true real-time data, make sure that you configure the cache to refresh more often, as we discussed earlier under Configure data connection caching.